 Straightening crooked teeth to enhance the look of the smile is the number one reason patients seek orthodontic treatment.
-Orthodontics may correct overlapping and protruding teeth, poorly aligned, uneven jaws and unusual facial profiles, for aesthetic reasons alone.
+Orthodontics may correct overlapping and protruding teeth, poorly aligned and uneven jaws and unusual facial profiles, for aesthetic reasons alone.

 But along with the aesthetic benefits, orthodontic treatment may also improve oral and overall health.
-This may be through better jaw alignment for improved function, more efficient chewing, less teeth grinding, better speech, easier oral hygiene, and most significantly, fewer dental health problems throughout life.
+Through better jaw alignment function will be improved.
+More efficient chewing for better mastication is possible.
+Teeth grinding may be reduced.
+Speech can be better as correct articulation is possible with an improvement to the position of the upper incisor teeth.
+Teeth are less prone to trauma when not poorly placed.
 Early orthodontics can also improve airway development for easier breathing and reduce long term risks for sleep apnea.

 Aesthetic Dentistry Includes Gum Health

-Your gums, often referred to as "the curtains of your smile", whether excessive or deficient, may often make or break the aesthetics of a final restorative, or orthodontic result.
-Improved gum maintenance due to a greater emphasis on the aesthetic benefits of preventive care, has improved many smiles and saved many teeth.
+Your gums are often referred to as "the curtains of your smile".
+Whether excessive or deficient, the appearance of your gums may often make or break the aesthetics of a final restorative, or orthodontic result.
+Improved gum maintenance due to a greater emphasis on the aesthetic benefits of preventive care, has improved many smiles - and saved many teeth.